Benefits of Mulch

 Landscape fabric — also known as geotextile — comes in rolls.
 It allows air and moisture to enter the soil and reach plant roots.
 You’ll need to secure it to the ground.
 It’s good for long-term use, but be sure to remove any weeds that grow on top of it as soon as you see them.
 The roots can become enmeshed in the fabric, making removal difficult.

 Plastic sheeting prevents air and water from reaching the soil.
-You must provide moisture to plants with an irrigation system underneath the material or by hand-watering.
+You must provide moisture to plants with an irrigation system underneath the material or by manual watering.
 Plastic is available in black or transparent sheeting.
 Black material blocks light, while transparent material allows light through and can allow weeds to germinate and grow under the surface.
 Plastic traps warmth and moisture but can overheat the plants’ roots or retain too much moisture, particularly if it’s covered with a layer of organic mulch.
-If you use plastic on slopes, any material placed on top can easily wash away.
+If you use plastic on slopes, any material you place on top can easily wash away.
 Like landscape fabric, you need to secure plastic to the ground to keep it in place.

 How to Pick The Right Color Mulch